vipentti/comp-se-140-project-2020/README.md

 ### src/HttpServer

-Very basic HttpServer which simply reads the file written by `Observer` when a http request is made.
+Very basic http server which simply reads the file written by `Observer` when a http request is made.
 By default listens for `http://localhost:8080`.